Signs of Teenage Substance Use

 Parents must notice the signs of teenage substance use.

 No wonder so many adolescents fall prey to the temptations of substance use.
 By the end of high school, most students have at least experimented with one or more of the big three.
-And as has been explained in an earlier blog about the final stage of adolescence, Trial Independence (ages-18-23), the most alcohol and drug intense stage of adolescence comes last.
+And as has been explained in an earlier post about the final stage of adolescence, Trial Independence (ages 18-23), the most alcohol and drug intense stage of adolescence, comes last.

 Adolescence is a process of separation from childhood and family, differentiation from how one was as a child, and experimentation with new (often forbidden) experiences to grow.
 Experimentation is the motivation that begins most substance use.
 But how are parents to know if their adolescence is engaged in some level of substance use?

 In most cases, it will not be because the teenager has told.
 It will be because he has gotten caught.
 Then they will receive the standard lie: "This is the first time I tried anything and I will never do it again!"
 No. The first time caught is rarely the first occasion of use.
 And once he has started, he is more likely to use again.
 Hereafter, he will be more careful to conceal what is going on.

 When adolescents start significant substance use, they usually do not confess it to a parent in words; they betray it by their actions.
 So parents need to know what behaviors to look for.
 To begin, they should pay attention to uncharacteristic changes in their son or daughter's behavior.